djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 ### Agent Lab - Creating your first agent

-1. Login into your Watsonx account.
-This is Homepage of Watsonx AI.
+1. Login into your watsonx account.
+This is Homepage of watsonx AI.

 <img width="1000" alt="image" src="hands-on-lab-assets/image30.png">